santisoler/scipy2024-pooch/README.md

 It started as a collaboration between [Fatiando a Terra][fatiando] and [MetPy][metpy] to standardize how sample datasets are downloaded for gallery examples and tutorials.
-It became popular among the scientific Python community, and nowadays its being used by projects like [SciPy][scipy], [scikit-image][scikit-image], [napari][napari] and [MNE Tools][mne-tools], among others.
+It became popular among the scientific Python community, and nowadays it is being used by projects like [SciPy][scipy], [scikit-image][scikit-image], [napari][napari] and [MNE Tools][mne-tools], among others.
-Pooch proved to be useful when running live-coding tutorials, allowing instructors and attendees to get their hands on the data without any frills, and also ensuring that they got the right data file.
+Pooch has proved to be useful when running live-coding tutorials, as it allows instructors and attendees to get their hands on the data without any frills, and also ensures that they have obtained the right data file.

 A peer-reviewed paper about Pooch was published in the [Journal of Open Source Software][joss] (doi: [10.21105/joss.01943][pooch-doi]), and presented in a [lightning-talk][pycascades-pooch] at [PyCascades 2023][pycascades2023].

-During this talk we'll show you how you can use the different features that Pooch offers and also how you can extend its capabilities by writing your own downloaders or post-processors.
+During this talk, we'll show you how you can use the different features that Pooch offers and also discuss how you can extend its capabilities by writing your own downloaders or post-processors.